smlbrd/wren-nc-news-frontend/README.md

 ## 🦇 About <a name = "about"></a>

+This React project has been created to allow users to interact with data in a dynamic and responsive web application.

+It has been designed mobile-first to deliver a responsive experience across multiple devices, and it utilises reusable components and accessible design principles to ensure it can be used by the broadest range of users.

 A hosted version of this project is [available online here](https://wren-nc-news-frontend.vercel.app/articles).

-It is built on top of [a backend API project](https://github.com/smlbrd/wren-nc-news-api/blob/main/README.md).

-Clicking the link above will take you to a directory describing the endpoints accepted by the API, along with examples of accepted queries and typical responses.
+The backend API for this project [can be viewed here](https://github.com/smlbrd/wren-nc-news-api/blob/main/README.md).

-**Please be patient, as it can take a minute or two to spin up for the first time!**
+**Please be patient when clicking the links above, as they can take a minute or two to spin up for the first time!**

 ## 🚀 Getting Started <a name = "getting-started"></a>